fengzhi22/narrative_conservatism/README.md

   2. filings:

-		Raw data: COMPUSTAT, COMPUSTAT_SEGMENT, CRSP and IBES
+		Raw data: COMPUSTAT, COMPUSTAT_SEGMENT, CRSP (daily and monthly) and IBES

 		Processed data: web_url_index.txt, id_data.csv, text_data.csv and crsp_comp_edgar.csv, crsp_comp_edgar_ibes_seg.csv

+		Note:

-		Note: Due to hard drive storage limitation, the clean Edgar filings in accessin_number.txt format are not stored in this folder, but can be obtained by running 2_clean.ipynb script, and are available upon request.
+		1) Due to hard drive storage limitation, the clean EDGAR filings in accessin_number.txt format are not stored in this github folder, but can be obtained by running 2_clean.ipynb script, and are available upon request.

+		2) Due to hard drive storage limitation, raw file crsp_daily.csv (5.10GB) and processed file comp_crsp_8-K.csv (8.28GB) are not stored in this github folder.

   3. output: